-4.7.1 DOM Agency-wide Enterprise Master Patient Index (eMPI)
+4.7.1 DOM Agency-wide Federated Master Patient Index (F-MPI)

-DOM is planning to deploy an Agency-wide (Source of Truth) Enterprise Master Patient Index (eMPI) for Master Data Management (MDM) to provide patient matching and coordination of patient records and clinical data throughout DOM and across the DOM infrastructure, including for connectivity and interoperability with external stakeholders, State Agencies, and MS-HIN.
-The DOM CDIP and the future MES will each utilize their own existing, specific matching system for Medicaid Beneficiary matching based upon their specific rules and logic, as well as identity management.
-Therefore, it is critical to have a single, master 'source of truth' patient identifier for DOM beneficiaries via an Enterprise Master Patient Index (eMPI) for Master Data Management (MDM) to support systems and programs without an MPI as well as to coordinate identities between the CDIP and MES MPIs, and across the Medicaid Agency.
+DOM is planning to deploy an Agency-wide (Source of Truth) Federated Master Patient Index (F-MPI) for Master Data Management (MDM) to provide patient matching and coordination of patient records and clinical data throughout DOM and across the DOM infrastructure, including for connectivity and interoperability with external stakeholders, State Agencies, and others.
+The DOM CDIP and the future MRP will each utilize their own existing, specific matching system for Medicaid Beneficiary matching based upon their specific rules and logic, as well as identity management.
+Therefore, it is critical to have a single, master 'source of truth' patient identifier for DOM beneficiaries via the planned Federated Master Patient Index (F-MPI) for Master Data Management (MDM) to support systems and programs without an MPI as well as to coordinate identities between the CDIP and MRP MPIs, and across the Medicaid Agency.

-The DOM eMPI will allow for a limitation of duplicate beneficiary records, duplicate beneficiary clinical data and administrative data, and allow for more structure in the organization and storage of beneficiary data across the DOM infrastructure (including multiple clinical and administrative systems).
-Systems that would interface and utilize the DOM eMPI include the new MES, the DOM CDIP, and other various services and systems.
+The DOM F-MPI will allow for a limited number of duplicate beneficiary records, duplicate beneficiary clinical data and administrative data, and allow for more structure in the organization and storage of beneficiary data across the DOM infrastructure (including multiple clinical and administrative systems).
+Systems that would interface and utilize the DOM F-MPI include the new MRP, the DOM CDIP, and other various services and systems.
+A governance structure will be established to manage the integrity of the data across the multiple systems of DOM.